gonzalo-cordova-pou/TextMood/README.md

 * Sentiment classification task with deep neural networks using social networks data
 * In particular, detection of users' mood classifying it as positive or negative by simply reading their tweets
 * Developed by the TextMood team in the context of TAED II course
-* Model date: September 2022
+* Model date: October 2022
-* Model version: 3.0
+* Model version: 4.0
 * Send questions or comments about the model to textmoodupc@gmail.com

 ![Model architecture](./static/new_nn.jpg)